extrange/server-core/README.md

 - `services/`: individual container configuration/mounted volumes
 - `nginx/`: reverse proxy configuration

-Renovate:
+Renovate config:

-- Docker digest updates for container images without versions are considered major updates, and so are not grouped.
+- Docker image digest updates are committed directly without a PR to reduce noise (they can't be grouped, as they are considered major version updates).
+- Minor tag version updates are group in a single PR
+- Major tag version updates are in individual PRs

 ## Updating Postgres containers across major versions